-The actuarially determined contribution rate increased from 5.80% for FY 2007 to 6.95% for FY 2008.
-During the year ended June 30, 2006, the Plan's assets earned 11.8% on a market value basis.
-However, due to the Plan's asset-smoothing technique and an accumulation of past asset losses, the return on the actuarial asset value was 8.3%.
-This return was slightly above the assumed rate of return of 8.0% and resulted in an actuarial gain on investments of \$31 thousand.
+The actuarially determined contribution rate decreased from 6.95% for FY 2008 to 6.53% for FY 2009.
+During the year ended June 30, 2007, the Plan's assets earned 15.1% on a market value basis.
+However, due to the Plan's asset-smoothing technique which recognizes only 20% of returns in excess of the 8% assumption, the return on the actuarial asset value was 9.7%.
+This return was above the assumed rate of return of 8.0% and resulted in an actuarial gain on investments of \$180 thousand.

-The plan also experienced an actuarial loss on Plan liabilities resulting from salary increases different than assumed and members retiring, terminating, becoming disabled and dying at rates different from the actuarial assumptions.
-The loss added \$1.8 million to the actuarial liability.
-Half of this loss was due to a correction we made on the way that salary was projected by the prior actuary.
-It also reflects the recognition of a member's ability to retire with unreduced benefits when their age plus service exceeds 90.
+The plan also experienced an actuarial gain on Plan liabilities resulting from salary increases different than assumed and members retiring, terminating, becoming disabled and dying at rates different from the actuarial assumptions.
+The gain reduced the actuarial liability by \$670 thousand (4.69% of the total liability).
 This type of activity is normal in the course of plan experience.
 The Plan will experience actuarial gains and losses over time because we cannot predict exactly how people will behave.
 When a plan experiences alternating gains and losses that are small compared to the total actuarial liability, then the plan's actuarial assumptions are reasonable.